Frequently Asked Questions

 Q: What formats can I download my transaction history in?

-A:Internet Banking supports downloads to Quicken™, Microsoft Money™ or as a comma-delimited text file.
+A:Internet Banking supports downloads to Quicken™, Quickbooks™ or as a comma-delimited text file.

 Q: Can I schedule future transfers?

 A: Yes, you can schedule future, one time, and recurring transfers in our online banking products.

 Q: When can I use Internet Banking services?